MayankRaikwar/SoK-of-Used-Cryptography-in-Blockchain/README.md

 ----
 #### Research Problem 20:
-Construct a new blockchain mecha- nism that uses an incremental hash function for updates of the distributed ledger.
+Construct a new blockchain mechanism that uses an incremental hash function for updates of the distributed ledger.

 ----
 #### Research Problem 21:
 Develop protocols to certify the blocks of membership operation logs in permissioned blockchain setting.

 ----
+#### Disclaimer
+All figures from the paper are given for free but under the Creative Commons licenses.

-If you have any suggestion or solution to any of the above problems, contact me at [mayank.raikwar@ntnu.no](mailto:mayank.raikwar@ntnu.no)
+*If you have any suggestion or solution to any of the above problems, please __contact me__ at [mayank.raikwar@ntnu.no](mailto:mayank.raikwar@ntnu.no)*

    [Hyperledger Fabric]: <https://arxiv.org/pdf/1801.10228.pdf>
    [FairAccess]: <https://onlinelibrary.wiley.com/doi/full/10.1002/sec.1748>